cognix-labs/promptlab/docs/evaluators.md

   - Reasoning that explains the score
 - **Usage**: Useful for evaluating how well RAG systems ensure that responses are factually supported by the provided context

-This evaluator uses another inference model to assess groundedness based on how well each claim in the response can be verified from the given context.
+This evaluator uses another completion model to assess groundedness based on how well each claim in the response can be verified from the given context.

 #### Relevance (`Relevance`)